Roxx1ne/Roxx1ne/README.md

 - 👋 Hi, I’m @Roxx1ne
-- 👀 I’m interested in mobile dev
+- 👀 I’m interested in webdev
-- 🌱 I’m currently learning java,kotlin
+- 🌱 I’m currently learning fullstack
 - 📫 How to reach me at @naufalaulio

 <!---